The Story of Saiunkoku

 The anime adaptation series, produced by Madhouse and directed by Jun Shishido, was broadcast on the Japanese television network NHK on Saturday mornings.
 The first season began airing on April 8, 2006, and completed its run on February 24, 2007, airing a total of 39 episodes.
-The second season, titled Saiunkoku Monogatari Second Series (彩雲国物語 第2シリーズ) began airing on April 7, 2007 and consists of another 39 episodes, ending its run on March 8, 2008.
-A live action Chinese drama adaptation is set to be released in 2023.
+The second season, titled Saiunkoku Monogatari Second Series (彩雲国物語 第2シリーズ) began airing on April 7, 2007, and consists of another 39 episodes, ending its run on March 8, 2008.
+A live action Chinese drama adaptation was set for release in 2024.

 Plot

-Set in the fictional empire of Saiunkoku, the story centers on Shurei Hong (Kou), a descendant of a noble family that has fallen on hard times.
+Set in the fictional empire of Saiunkoku, the story centers on Shurei Hong (Ko), a descendant of a noble family that has fallen on hard times.
 Her father works as a librarian in the Imperial palace, a post which offers prestige and respect, but little compensation.
 Shurei teaches in the temple school and works odd jobs to make ends meet, but her dream is to pass the imperial examinations and take a post in government, a career path forbidden to women.

-The new Emperor, Ryuuki Shi, has gained a reputation for being uninterested in courtly matters and for flaunting his love for men.
+The new Emperor, Ryuki Shi, has gained a reputation for being uninterested in courtly matters and for flaunting his love for men.
 So the Emperor's Grand Adviser makes a startling offer for her to join the imperial household for six months as the young Emperor's consort and teach the Emperor to be a responsible ruler.
 She easily accepts the invitation as she will receive a reward of 500 gold coins if she succeeds.
-The mysterious Seiran, a young man who was adopted by her father, goes with her as Ryuuki's bodyguard.
+The mysterious Seiran, a young man who was adopted by her father, goes with her as Ryuki's bodyguard.
 Entering the imperial palace revives Shurei's dream of being a court official.

 The story details the hardships of creating change, especially as a woman, Shurei's growing relationship with the Emperor and other members of the court, the intrigues of imperial politics, and her commitment to better herself and her country.